Raisess/mini-mvc/README.md

 - Configuration ENV's:
     - `SESSION_PERMANENT`: Indicates if the session will live forever, default: `0`;
     - `SESSION_TYPE`: Select the session store type, default: `filesystem`;
-    - `LAZY_LOAD`: When disabled will store all views in the application memory, default: `0`.
+    - `LAZY_LOAD`: When disabled will store all views in the application memory, default: `0`
+    - check `.env.example` file for more variables

 ### Generating resources: